 The Akwa Ocha Textile

 Akwa-Ocha, a popular hand-woven cloth is peculiar to the people of Anioma, meaning the good land in Delta State.
-Anioma land is the Igbo-speaking part of Delta state comprising of Aniocha, Ndokwa, Ika and Oshimili people and they are all associated with the Akwa-Ocha fabric.
+Anioma is the Igbo-speaking part of Delta state comprising of Aniocha, Ndokwa, Ika and Oshimili people who are all associated with the Akwa-Ocha fabric.
+Akwa-Ocha is sometimes called Otogwu, please note that it is the same fabric being referred to.

 A groom in 1 piece of Akwa-Ocha fabric over his neck